-Furthermore, these guides are designed to be a aid for the people of the Byromville and Drayton United Methodist Churches in Dooly County, Georgia, and the Wesley Foundation of Americus, GA.
+Furthermore, these guides are designed to be an aid for the people of First United Methodist Church in Warner Robins, GA.
 Our worship and congregational life for the church year will follow the structure of these Word and Spirit Guides.
-However, these guides can become a useful tool as well for those outside of the specific life of these two churches and this particular Wesley Foundation.
+However, these guides can become a useful tool as well for those outside of the specific life of this church.

 SEASONS OF GRACE